Investigations continue in two Cambridge fires from the weekend

 Careless smoking is believed to be the cause of a fire in Cambridge on Saturday and another fire hours later is being treated as suspicious.

-Fire officials said they were celled to a fire at a duplex on Dover Street just after 3:30 p.m.
+Fire officials said they were called to a fire at a duplex on Dover Street just after 3:30 p.m.

 “The residents were smoking on an elevated balcony, a second-story balcony.
 It sounds like the careless disposal of smoking materials ended up causing a fire on the balcony,” Cambridge Fire Platoon Chief Mark Jones said.